callum-hart/mono/misc/musings.md

 - [mono is agnostic / flexible] In the fb example I use the BEM naming convension.
 This isn't integral to mono, and neither is how you architect your CSS files.
 - [Technical goals] want the mono api to be as small as it can be.
 Bloated projects are harder to consume.
 - [Think] What todo about inherited properties... if anything? i.e `<li><span>hey</span></li>`, `li { font-size: 12px; }` (span inherits font-size from li).
+- The premise of mono is a CSS property for a given element should have 1 definition.

 ### Tooling / Ecosystem